luigiDB/thumbnail-service/README.md

 The provided implementations are very simple, but they show a valid proof of concept of how a real architecture should work.

-The asynchronous handling of the thumbnail is now done with a simple java Executor; this work for very low workload but with a high workload can be easily swapped for a more robust alternative.
-The best option is to separate the service as stand-alone since the processing is totally stateless.
+The asynchronous handling of the thumbnail is now done with a simple java Executor; this work for very low workload but with higher utilization can be easily swapped for a more robust alternative.
+The best option is to separate the service as stand-alone since the processing is totally stateless and multiple clones can be instantiated according to the system load.

 Regarding the storage I choose to keep two separated entities because user provided images and thumbnails they have different lives.
 The user provided images are short-lived since we only need to store them for the time necessary to